Aspose/releases.aspose.com/content/en/tasks/net/new-releases/aspose.tasks-for-.net-24.2.md

 ### Removed API Members

-We have removed different new methods and properties in this release.
+We have removed different methods and properties in this release.
 Some of which are:
 - Aspose.Tasks.Saving.HtmlSaveOptions.DefaultFontName
 - Aspose.Tasks.Saving.HtmlSaveOptions.UseProjectDefaultFont
 - Aspose.Tasks.Saving.ImageSaveOptions.DefaultFontName